-In these experiments, we have studied the coupled stability of SDEA under VSIC during spring rendering when both controllers are P. We have selected one passive and one active $K_d$ values for four distinct $G_t$ gains according to the necessary and sufficient conditions given in Eqns.~(\ref{eqn:SDEAspringPP_real1}) and~(\ref{eqn:SDEAPP_Sturm}).
+\underline{Spring Rendering with SEA:} In these experiments, we have studied the coupled stability of SEA under VSIC during spring rendering when both controllers are P. We have selected one passive and one active $K_{ref}$ values for eight distinct $G_t$ gains according to the necessary and sufficient condition given in Condition (i) of Corollary~\ref{theorem:SEAPPvoigttheorem} when $B_{ref}=0$.

-Figure~\ref{fig:passivityresults}c presents the experimental $K_{vir}$--$G_t$ plot for the SDEA brake pedal.
-In the figure, the theoretical passivity bound according to Eqn.~(\ref{eqn:SDEAspringPP_real1}) is depicted as the magenta line and equal to physical stiffness of the SDEA, while the bound according to Eqn.~(\ref{eqn:SDEAPP_Sturm}) is depicted as the blue line.
-Figure~\ref{fig:passivityresults}c shows that the two conditions are very close to each other for the parameters of the SDEA brake pedal.
-The experimental results validate the analytically predicted passivity boundary.
-According to the experimental results, the theoretical bounds are about 6.5\% more conservative, as the physical system is likely to have some extra dissipation due to unmodelled friction and hysteresis effects.
+Figure~\ref{fig:SEApassivityspring} presents the experimental $K_{vir}$--$G_t$ plot for the SEA brake pedal.
+In the figure, the theoretical passivity boundary is depicted as the magenta line and equal to physical stiffness of the SEA according to Condition (i) of Corollary~\ref{theorem:SEAPPvoigttheorem} when $B_{ref}=0$.
+The experimental results validate the analytically predicted passivity boundary and the theoretical bound is determined to be about 7\% more conservative.